-The information you provide will be collected and compiled by the BBC for the purposes of assessing whether you are a suitable contributor for this show.
-It might also be used for developing and producing the show as well as any associated website content, programme, publicity, promotion and/or distribution materials.
+The information you provide will be collected and compiled by the BBC and our service providers for the purposes of allowing the Bargain Hunt production team to assess whether you are a suitable contributor and to contact you about the show.
+It may also be used for developing and producing the show as well as any associated website content, programme, publicity, promotion and/or distribution materials.
 Unless you have indicated otherwise, the BBC will only use your details in connection with this show and the associated material.
-The BBC will not transfer your details to any third party without contacting you first.
-Please visit the BBC's Privacy and Cookies Policy for more information.
+Personal data will not be shared with any other third party without your permission.
+The BBC and our service providers will retain your data in accordance with our retention policy and Data Protection legislation.
+Visit the BBC's Privacy and Cookies Policy for more information.

 What happens on filming days?

 We work hard to make being a Bargain Hunt contestant an enjoyable experience but before you apply it's important that you understand what is required.
 We need you to be available for two filming days - one at the antiques fair and one at the auction.
 You MUST be available for both days and we will give you filming dates when we contact you.
 You will need to be on location from about 8am until 5pm each day.